redundies/DemoRepo/README.md

 ```
 cat name_of_your_key.pub
 ```
-and then, copy its contents to your clipboard, or just highlight the contents and hit `Ctrl + Alt + C`.
+and then, copy its contents to your clipboard, or just highlight the contents and hit `Ctrl + Shift + C`.

 <br/>